BDC Hamburger Icon

 4. Provide value so prospects know they’ll get their money’s worth.

-Before handing you their money, prospects must feel they’re getting their money’s worth.
-This includes the product and its features, as well as with your company’s customer support, warranty or guarantee, return and exchange policy, instructions, and documentation.
+Prospects must feel that your products and services are worth their money.
+This includes the actual product and its features as well as your company’s customer support, warranty or guarantee, return and exchange policy, instructions and documentation.

-Here’s how to show prospects they’re getting their money’s worth:
+Here’s how to show prospects they’re getting their money’s worth for an excellent value:

-• Back your offering.
-Let your prospect rest easy knowing that your company fully backs your product or service.
-Offer detailed information about warranties and guarantees, and showcase your customer service offerings, including live chat support.
+• Back your offering: Let your prospect rest easy knowing your company fully backs the product or service.
+Offer detailed information about warranties and guarantees and showcase your customer service offerings, including live chat support.

-• Ensure your offering is the latest and greatest.
-Assure prospects that your product is based on the latest industry information and isn’t outdated or obsolete.
+• Ensure your offering is the latest and greatest: Assure prospects that your product is based on the latest industry information and isn’t outdated.

-• Showcase your expertise.
-Before the sale, demonstrate your value by providing helpful content, FAQs, case studies, and other information that showcases your expertise and customer care.
+• Showcase your expertise: Before the sale, demonstrate your value by providing helpful content, frequently asked questions, case studies, and other information that showcases your expertise and customer care.

 5. Get a steady stream of ‘micro-yeses.’